Testing Velocity-Field Lensing on IllustrisTNG Galaxies: Results

 \section{Results}

 We present one example in detail in Figure~\ref{fig:examplemosaic}.
 The left column contains the data from TNG100, the middle column contains the least-squares optimized model, and the residual of the difference is displayed in the right column.
 The rows contain the velocity and intensity data and model fields as labelled.
 The ``observed'' intensity field has substructure near its center, which violates the idealized model of an axisymmetric disk, but there is little corresponding substructure in the velocity field.
+The key physical distinction between data and model here is that our model assumes a thin, planar, axisymmetric disk while the mock data from IllustrisTNG assume none of these things.
+Hence, any shear found by our model fitting may be attributed to galaxy features that violate this model, such as the apparent bar and spiral arms in the lower right panel of Figure~\ref{fig:examplemosaic}.
+The purpose of this paper is to quantify the extent to which these features would contaminate \gp\ and/or \gx\ measurements using the velocity-field method as implemented by this model.

 The extent to which these nonaxisymmetric features result in spuriously inferred shear may vary with viewing angle as well as from galaxy to galaxy.
 Hence, we repeat for each of the 386 galaxies viewed at a series of inclination angles (5, 20, 40, and 60 degrees).